Comfy321/EZTypePlus/README.md

 # EZTYPE+
-A Java program with the goal of helping the user imnprove their typing speed.
+A Java program with the goal of helping the user improve their typing speed.
 Features Include:
 - Play on Prompts
 - View Progress